 Norwegian enthusiasm for electric cars is unwavering, and Tesla remains the preferred choice.

-In fact, Tesla was the best-selling car brand in Norway during Q1 2023.
+In fact, Tesla was the best-selling car brand in Norway in 2025.

 France Electric Cars Sales